nsalazard/BICHIN/README.md

 <p align="center">
   <img src="Resultados\Capacidad de Carga\poblacional_distintas_biomasas_Uniforme-1.png" alt="Map of the simulation" width="500"/>
 </p>
 This graph is of population as a function of time while changing the total biomass of the system.
-[Go to section](#Stability)